The Art of Listening in Coaching for Better Results

 - Projecting: Coaches might unintentionally project their feelings, experiences, or reactions onto the client, skewing their understanding.

-Strategies for Enhancing Listening in Coaching
+What strategies are there for Enhancing Listening in Coaching?

 To cultivate the art of listening, coaches can adopt several strategies: